aws-samples/amazon-cognito-scim-user-management/README.md

 - Any writable value confiugred in the user pool can be modified

 >[!NOTE]
->`PATCH` operations currently responds only with populated user attributes that are included in the [User Resource Schma](https://datatracker.ietf.org/doc/html/rfc7643#section-4.1) from the SCIM Core Schema RFC (RFC-7643).
+>`PATCH` operations currently respond only with populated user attributes that are included in the [User Resource Schma](https://datatracker.ietf.org/doc/html/rfc7643#section-4.1) from the SCIM Core Schema RFC (RFC-7643).
 This means that not all attributes may be returned, especially any custom attributes defined in the user pool.

 TODO: